 A key highlight of the Alaska Governance Project is the work between the Municipality of Anchorage and the Native Village of Eklutna.
 From 2019-2021, members of the Anchorage Municipal Assembly initiated conversations with the sovereign Native Village of Eklutna (assisted by NSG in a consulting capacity) to draft an ordinance that formally recognized and established an official relationship between the municipality and the Tribe.
 The ordinance—which also recognized all Tribes in Alaska—was adopted on Jan.
 14, 2021.
 Anchorage is only the second municipality in the U.S. to recognize Tribes through local ordinance.
 Through this website, NSG will track the ordinance’s ongoing implementation.
 The ordinance, background information, notes/minutes and video links for MOA-NVE joint meetings, and additional documents can be found here.

 North Star Group Initiative

 North Star Group (NSG) navigates complex social challenges related to resource development and community self-governance across Alaska, the Arctic, and beyond.
 Through respectful, mutually supportive relationships founded upon collaboration, the NSG global network of professionals guide business, government, and organizations toward socially responsible and economically sustainable goals.
-As international interest in the Arctic has increased, we have expanded our operations to include other geographic regions.
-NSG team members are based in Anchorage, Alaska, Washington, D.C., and Paris, France, with global partner organizations across the world.
+As international interest in the Arctic has increased, NSG has expanded its operations to include other geographic regions.
+NSG team members are based in Anchorage, Alaska, Washington, D.C., Paris, France, and with global partner organizations across the world.